-$\mathbf{CT}$ ch 15.
+CT ch 15.
 Notes on reading: book is pretty good here.
 The appendix to this chapter covers the deposit creation process in some detail, as I do on the slides (but with pictures).
 Note that the book mentions a recent Fed policy innovation that I do not plan to cover, namely the payment of interest on reserves.

-7 Comments, policies
+6 Comments, policies

 - The midterm and final dates/times are not negotiable. - If you miss an exam for whatever reason (illness, wedding, prison...) then I might allow you to do a makeup exam, your percentage score on which will be capped at the average of the other two exams.
 For example, say you missed a midterm and your average on the other two exams ends up being 80%.
 If you get 70% on the makeup-midterm then you will receive a score of 70% for that midterm.
 If you get 90% on the makeup-midterm then you will receive a score of 80% for that midterm. - Makeup exams might not happen until late in the quarter (e.g. finals week), or even next quarter; when a student misses an exam I often require that they take that exam the next time I teach the class.
-I teach Econ 201 again in Winter 2021. - If you don't understand something as we're going through it, that's fine.
+I teach Econ 201 again in Fall 2021. - If you fail to submit an assignment by the due date I will not offer a makeup assignment.
+Instead I will allocate the weight of that assignment to the next exam.
+So, for example, should you fail to submit assignment 1 then midterm 1 will count for 31% (and not 21%) of your grade.
+[I do not suggest this as a strategy.
+The median scores on the assignments are typically close to 100%.
+The median scores on the exams are not.] - Further to the previous point: if you somehow happen to score more highly on (say) midterm 1 than on assignment 1, do not ask if the midterm can count for 31%.
+I'll say no. - If you don't understand something as we're going through it, that's fine.
 Just be sure to come to office hours (mine or your TA's) very quickly to sort things out.
-The nature of the course means that falling behind is a bad thing. - There will be no expost reweighting of the relative contributions of assignments and exams to the final grade.
+The nature of the course means that falling behind is a bad thing. - There will be no ex post reweighting of the relative contributions of assignments and exams to the final grade.
 Please don't ask, as I find saying no painful, though not painful enough never to say it.